-- Winter Radishes Unlike ordinary garden radishes, which you can sow for the fall vegetable garden too, winter radishes are bigger and used differently.
+- Winter Radishes Unlike ordinary garden radishes, which you can sow for the fall vegetable garden, winter radishes are bigger and used differently.
 They’re spicy and crisp but used more like other winter root vegetables: roasted, boiled, or grated.
-One of my favorites is the Spanish black radish, with a black skin and crisp white interior.
+One of my favorites is the Spanish black radish, with black skin and a crisp white interior.
 Winter radishes are sown in late summer and take 60-70 days to reach maturity.
 You can store them in the ground all winter in milder climates.

 When to Start a Fall Vegetable Garden

-The time it takes a seed to fully grow into a crop varies from vegetable to vegetable.
+The time it takes a seed to grow into a crop varies from vegetable to vegetable.
 It can also vary by variety and time of year.
-Take lettuce, for example — in the chart below lettuces are given about 40-60 days to grow to maturity.
+Take lettuce, for example — in the chart above, lettuces are given about 40-60 days to grow to maturity.
 There’s a big difference between those days because it will take longer for them to grow in cooler weather.
-Sow in late spring and it may only take 40 days but sow in late summer and it may take longer.
+Sow in late spring, and it may only take 40 days, but sow in late summer, and it may take longer.

 Lettuce varieties also play a big role in time to maturity.
-Smaller varieties, like Little Gems, and leaf lettuce, will take a lot less than head-forming lettuce.
+Smaller varieties, like Little Gems and leaf lettuce, will take much less than head-forming lettuce.
 There are also varieties better suited for growing in cool weather and through the winter.
-Lettuce ‘All the Year Round’ is a butterhead that you can harvest up to October when grown outdoors.
-Other varieties, like Green Oak Leaf and Valdor, can be very tolerant of winter temperatures.
+Lettuce, ‘All the Year Round,’ is a butterhead you can harvest up to October when grown outdoors.
+Other varieties, like Green Oak Leaf and Valdor, can tolerate winter temperatures.
 At least here in Britain.

-Leaves are little solar panels and they communicate to the whole plant if the days are drawing longer or shorter.
+Leaves are little solar panels, and they communicate to the whole plant if the days are drawing longer or shorter.
 They tally up hours of darkness and strive to set seed at a particular night length.
-This time varies by plant but long-day vegetables all aim to set seed when days of light rise above a critical threshold.
-Typically when there are more than 12 hours of sunlight.
+This time varies by plant, but long-day vegetables all aim to set seed when days of light rise above a critical threshold.
+That’s typically when there are more than 12 hours of sunlight.

-Some veg, like spinach, aims to set seed near the shortest night (longest day) of the year.
-For those of us in the northern hemisphere that’s usually June 21st.
-That means that even if you keep it well watered and shaded around this time it will still tend to ‘bolt’.
+Some veg, like spinach, aim to set seed near the shortest night (longest day) of the year.
+For those in the northern hemisphere, that’s usually June 21st.
+That means that even if you keep it well-watered and shaded around this time, it will still tend to ‘bolt.’
 The same goes for turnips, arugula (rocket), and most other veg.